 Q: How will you know if a tax lien has been placed on your property?

-A. Before the IRS can place a tax lien they will first assess a taxpayer with a liability and demand payment.
-If no payment is made within 10 days of the demand the IRS can send out a notice of federal tax lien.
-The IRS will then send you in the mail a notice of federal tax lien after the lien has been filed.
+A. Before the IRS can place a tax lien, they will first assess a taxpayer with a liability and demand payment.
+If the taxpayer makes no payment within ten days of the demand, the IRS can send out a notice of federal tax lien.
+The IRS will then send you in the mail a Notice of Federal Tax Lien after the tax lien has been filed.
 They may also try to contact you by phone, but that is not required.

-Q: How will a tax lien effect me?
+Q: How will a tax lien affect me?

-A: A tax lien will have a major impact on a taxpayers credit report.
+A: A tax lien can have a significant impact on a taxpayers credit report.
 However, since the credit bureaus began removing tax liens, some lenders leverage other products now to assess if the taxpayer has a tax lien.
-Once the IRS files the tax lien, all of your creditors will be notified and the IRS will have claim to your property before any other creditor.
-Since the IRS has claim before any other creditor this makes it nearly impossible to borrow future money.
-The tax lien will show up on your credit report and will be available to all lenders to see.
+Once the IRS files the tax lien, all of your creditors will be notified, and the IRS will have a claim to your property before any other creditor.
+Since the IRS has claim before any other creditor, this makes it more difficult to borrow future money.
+The tax lien can show up on your credit report and will be available to all lenders to see.
 Recently, the three major credit bureaus decided to remove tax liens from credit reports.
-Also, IRS stated that those who pay off their tax debt or paid it off can request to have the tax lien withdrawn from their credit altogether.
-Furthemore, those who owe less than $25k and setup a direct debit installment agreement, can have the tax lien withdrawn (removed from public records) after demonstrating a successful payment history.
+Also, IRS stated that those who pay off their tax debt or paid it off could request to have the tax lien withdrawn from their credit altogether.
+Furthermore, those who owe less than $25k and set up a direct debit installment agreement can have the tax lien withdrawn (removed from public records) after demonstrating a successful payment history.